Skip to main content

 MINNEAPOLIS — The Vikings defense prides itself on situational mastery – so Sunday was surprising.

-Detroit (5-1) got the ball with 2:32 left in the fourth quarter and gained positive yards on four straight plays, including chunk gains of 14, 16 and 14 that positioned Lions kicker Jake Bates for the game-winning kick.
+Detroit gained positive yards on four straight plays, including chunks of 14, 16 and 14, with 2:32 to go in the fourth quarter, setting up kicker Jake Bates for the game-winning field goal and NFC North lead.

 It was a no-frills 2-minute drill, and Minnesota simply couldn't get off the field.